Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 No. You can do as little or as much as you like.
 We’ve designed Main Street Hub to be a full-service solution for managing your social media that requires no effort from you.
 However, if you would like to be more hands-on, we can help you with that as well.

-Within the first 6 months the typical MSH client sees a: 330% increase in Facebook fans, 500% increase in Twitter followers, 244% increase in Foursquare check-ins and 61% increase in monthly Yelp traffic.
+Within the first 6 months the typical MSH customer sees a: 330% increase in Facebook fans, 500% increase in Twitter followers, 244% increase in Foursquare check-ins and 61% increase in monthly Yelp traffic.
 You will have access to a simple online dashboard that allows you to track all of these key metrics in one place.

 From the outset, we want you to know that no one is going to say, “Hi, I heard about you on Main Street Hub.”
 We work entirely behind the scenes.

 But you can be certain that customers rely on social media to find great local businesses.
-Over half a billion people use Facebook.
+Over one billion people use Facebook.
 Four out of five people consult customer reviews before deciding where to spend their money.
 Seventy percent of people believe that businesses should be responding to comments and reviews online.

 These websites are more important than other forms of marketing because (1) they are more objective and credible, and (2) customers turn to them first.
 The future of your business depends on you being where customers are.
 What put you there, and we make sure you’re taking advantage of all of these opportunities.